 Photo: Hammerheads Darwin Jonathan

-An underwater story that inspires learning, empathy and conservation in the Galápagos.
+An underwater story that inspires learning, empathy, and conservation in the Galápagos.

 Through Marti’s journey, children learn about the role of sharks and other marine species in maintaining ecological balance, while developing empathy and respect for nature.

-It has been conducted in-person (2019), virtually (2020–2021), and through replicas carried out by local teachers (2022).
+It has been conducted in person (2019), online (2020–2021), and through local teachers leading their own versions (2022).

 Children (ages 7–11) from the Galápagos Islands, mainland Ecuador, and other countries in the Eastern Tropical Pacific.